1. Introduction

 5. TIN Verification and Lookup

 The IRS offers a TIN Matching Program for authorized payers to validate TIN and name combinations before submitting information returns.
-This service helps ensure accurate reporting and reduces the risk of penalties.
+Or Instantly Verify Tax IDs in the United States with TaxDo Real-Time TIN Validation Platform

 6. TIN and VAT Number Connection